rails/rails/guides/source/action_view_overview.md

 #### select_date

-Returns a set of html select-tags (one for year, month, and day) pre-selected with the +date+ provided.
+Returns a set of html select-tags (one for year, month, and day) pre-selected with the `date` provided.

 ```ruby
 # Generates a date select that defaults to the date provided (six days after today)